Procurement Ops Technology

 2) Use AI to triage and classify unstructured inbound business requests.

-The procurement team is overburdened with incoming requests from the organization.
+Dive Deeper: The procurement team is overburdened with incoming requests from the organization.
 Finding a controlled way to leverage AI within everyday procurement processes allows procurement teams to fully automate tail-spend processing, strategic sourcing, and “3 Bids and a Buy.”
 This helps you shorten the procurement cycle time and reduce time to respond and time to completion.
 More broadly, using technology in this way proves integral to creating powerful, personalized process experiences that incentivize and facilitate process adoption, as well as increase efficiency, lower risk, and reduce cost.
-We talk a lot about digital transformation inside organizations.
-Inside the procurement department, this is what it looks like.

 3) Take control over procurement process iteration with no-code

-Innovative technology like AI does procurement teams little good, however, if procurement teams are unable to manage, implement, or iterate with the technology on their own—which is where many technology initiatives historically die.
+Innovative technology like AI does procurement teams little good if procurement teams are unable to manage, implement, or iterate with the technology on their own—which is where many technology initiatives historically die.
 Having to rely on developers to set up or make changes to the tools you invest in eliminates the point of investing in that technology.
 But you can work around this by ensuring what platforms you invest in come with no-code interfaces.

 • What does “good” look like?
-Procurement teams are empowered to customize and automate their processes by themselves—no-code, change management, or developers required.
+Procurement teams are empowered to customize and automate their processes by themselves—no code, change management, or developers required.
 Procurement teams also create the structures, policies, and prioritization hierarchies they need for the business logic underlying their buying experiences.

 4) Make better use of procurement data by centralizing it